realmazharhussain/meetings_server/docs/api.rst

 POST /login
 ~~~~~~~~~~
-Authenticate a user and get a token.
+Authenticate or register a user and get a token.
+If the email exists, it will attempt to login; if not, it will create a new user.

 **Request Body**::